-If you are craving a piping hot bowl of noodle soup, you came to the right place!
-This 15-minute vegan ramen recipe is easy to prepare at home, loaded with flavor (hey miso, ginger, and shallots!), and so comforting!
+If you are craving a piping hot bowl of noodle soup, you have come to the right place!
+This 15-minute vegan ramen recipe is easy to prepare at home, loaded with flavor (miso, ginger, and shallots!), and so comforting!

 Introducing our favorite ramen recipe!
 Enjoy a rich and flavorful bowl of ramen without having to go out!
-The broth tastes so rich, you would believe it took hours to make!
+The broth tastes so rich that you would believe it took hours to make!

 🍜 What is Ramen

 Ramen is a type of Japanese noodle soup that consists of wheat noodles served in a flavorful broth and finished with a variety of different toppings.
 While authentic ramen is usually prepared with a meat broth, this vegan version comes with the most delicious vegetable broth!

 Before starting, be aware that 15 minutes doesn’t take into account frying the tofu, but you can simply omit it, get tofu puffs at the store, or use a different meat substitute.
 Now let’s get started!

 The broth is the key to this recipe.
 It is incredibly rich, salty, a little bit sweet, and has a hint of spiciness.